rossant/website/content/2015-compiler-data-visualization.md

 One of the reasons was that we wanted to avoid compiled extensions at any cost.
 Packaging and distributing compiled Python libraries used to be an absolute pain.
 However, this is no longer the case thanks to Anaconda.

 Also, I'm now thinking that the whole "pure Python" thing is a bit overrated.
 None of the main scientific Python libraries (NumPy, SciPy, matplotlib, scikit-learn, pandas) is in pure Python.
 What does "pure Python" even mean, really?
 VisPy calls the OpenGL C API through ctypes: is it "pure Python"?
 Also, you could even argue that a "pure Python" program is being interpreted by CPython, which is all written in *C*...
-Finally, there are other great data analysis platforms out there that could potentially benefit from VisPy, like Julia, R, etc. That's not something you can do with a pure Python library.
+Finally, there are other great data analysis platforms out there that could potentially benefit from advanced visualization capabilities, like Julia, R, etc. That's not something you could do with a pure Python library.

 Another problem comes from VisPy itself.
 VisPy implements a powerful but complex system for managing transformations between objects in a scene.
 Because it is in pure Python, there always have been significant performance issues.
 This is a critical problem in a high-performance visualization library that needs to process huge datasets in real time.
 These issues are now getting mitigated thanks to heroic efforts by Luke Campagnola.
 But it should come as no surprise that achieving high performance in a pure Python library is highly challenging.
 Spending so many efforts just for the sake of being "pure Python" is not worth it in my opinion.

 Finally, the most important problem with being pure Python comes from a design goal that came slightly after the project started.
-We wanted to support the web platform as well thanks to **WebGL**, the browser's implementation of OpenGL.
+We wanted to support the web platform as well as Python thanks to **WebGL**, the browser's implementation of OpenGL.
 The web platform is now extremely popular, even in the scientific community via the Jupyter notebook.
 Many data visualization libraries (like D3, Bokeh) are built partly or entirely on the web platform.
 More and more video games and game engines are being ported to WebGL.
 Given the efforts spent by the industry, I really believe that this trend will continue for many years.

 How do you make Python work in the browser?
-The browser's language is JavaScript, a language that is fundamentally different from Python.
+The browser's language is JavaScript, a language fundamentally different from Python.
 I've been obsessed by this question for a few years.
 I've explored many options.
 Unfortunately, none of them is really satisfying.
-Now, **my conclusion about Python in the browser is that it's never gonna happen**, at least not in the way you might think (more on this later in this post).
+Now, **my conclusion about Python in the browser is that it's never gonna happen**, at least not in the way you might think (more on this later).

 There is a similar issue with mobile devices.
 Sadly, apart from the excellent Kivy project, Python on mobile devices is getting very little attention, and I'm not sure that's ever going to change.
-Yet, there would be a huge interest in a tool that could convert a visualization designed for the desktop into a mobile application.
+Yet, there would be a huge interest in semi-automatically creating mobile applications from data visualizations made for the desktop.

 I believe these are fundamental problems about Python itself, that, in the case of VisPy, cannot be satisfactorily solved with our current approach.
 We do have temporary solutions for now, VisPy does have an experimental WebGL backend that works in the Jupyter notebook, but it is fundamentally *experimental*.
-This is at odds with the idea of designing a solid codebase that can be maintained over many years.
+Because of the WebGL support, we need to stick with the lowest common denominator between the desktop and the browser.
+This means we cannot support recent OpenGL features like geometry shaders, tesselation shaders, or compute shaders.
+These issues are at odds with the idea of designing a solid codebase that can be maintained over many years.

 ### Python and OpenGL